mmistakes/minimal-mistakes/_pages/contribute.md

 1. Navigate to the _capabilities folder in the [xaitk website repository](https://github.com/XAITK/xaitk.github.io/)

-2. Click "Add File"->"Create New File"
+2. Click "Add File" -> "Create New File"

-3. Give the file an appropriate name (e.g. `fsal.md`), and copy the following template
+3. Give the file an appropriate name (e.g. `fakesal.md`), and copy the following template

    ```yaml
    ---